wfcommons/wfinstances-browser/README.md

 ```

 #### Docker
-Using Docker, run the following command to launch the frontend, backend, and database altogether:
+Using Docker, run the following command to launch the UI, API, and database altogether:
 ```
 docker compose up
 ```